frame-lang/frame-lang.github.io/_posts/2021_02/2021-02-21-what_is_frame.md

 Frame comes with a supporting transpiler called the {{site.data.site_config.framepiler_url}} (clever huh?).
 The Framepiler is written in Rust and is deployed online as a WebAssembly module on the page itself - no server interactions are required to transpile!

-Additionally, the Framepiler is written in Rust as both a library as well as standalone executable.
+Additionally, the Framepiler is written as both a library as well as standalone executable.
 This allows Frame to support browser based use cases as well as to be included as part of arbitrary build toolchains.

 ## Code Generation